avestaKha/Avesta/README.md

-# Hi, I’m Avestakha 👋
+# Hi, I’m Avesta 👋

-I’m a statistics MSc student at ETH Zurich interested in statistics, probability theory and applications.
+I’m a statistics MSc student at ETH Zurich broadly interested in statistics, probability theory and applications.

 ---